Cable 243: Preparation

-The message was drafted by W. Averell Harriman, Roger Hilsman, and Michael Forrestal who were the only senior State Department officials on duty on August 24, 1963, a Saturday afternoon, with Defense Secretary Robert McNamara and CIA director John McCone on vacation.
+The message was drafted by W. Averell Harriman, Roger Hilsman, and Michael Forrestal who were the only senior State Department officials on duty on 24 August 1963, a Saturday afternoon, with Defense Secretary Robert McNamara and CIA director John McCone on vacation.

 President John F. Kennedy was on vacation at Hyannis Port, his family retreat, when Forrestal telephoned seeking to expedite the process with the commander-in-chief's verbal approval.
-Kennedy asked them to "wait until Monday" when all the key figures would be in Washington, but Forrestal said that Harriman and Hilsman wanted to get the cable "out right away."
-Kennedy thus told Forrestal to get another high-ranking official to "get it cleared."
+Kennedy asked them to "wait until Monday" when all the key figures would be in Washington, but Forrestal said that Harriman and Hilsman wanted to get the cable "out right away".
+Kennedy thus told Forrestal to get another high-ranking official to "get it cleared".

 Harriman and Hilsman then drove from their offices to a Maryland golf course where Under Secretary of State George Ball was playing with Alexis Johnson.
 Ball told the trio to meet him at his home after he and Johnson finished their round of golf.
 Having returned home, Ball read the message but, knowing that the telegram could raise the morale of the generals and prompt a coup, refused to authorize it until his three visitors had gained Secretary of State Dean Rusk's endorsement.
 Those present at Ball's home then phoned and read the important passages of the message to Rusk.
 They asked Rusk what he thought of the message if Kennedy was comfortable too.
 Rusk replied, "Well, go ahead.
-If the President understood the implications, [I] would give a green light."
+If the President understood the implications, [I] would give a green light".

 Ball then discussed the matter with the President, who asked over the phone, "What do you think?"
-Ball said that Harriman and Hilsman were in strong support and that his "watered down" version "would certainly be taken as encouragement by the generals to a coup."
-Ball said that his group regarded Diem as an embarrassment to Washington because of his "most unconscionable and cruel, uncivilized" actions.
-He further cited Nhu's violence against the Buddhists and Madame Nhu's verbal attacks as reasons for breaking with Diem.
+Ball said that Harriman and Hilsman were in strong support and that his "watered down" version "would certainly be taken as encouragement by the generals to a coup".
+Ball said that his group regarded Diệm as an embarrassment to Washington because of his "most unconscionable and cruel, uncivilized" actions.
+He further cited Nhu's violence against the Buddhists and Madame Nhu's verbal attacks as reasons for breaking with Diệm.
 According to Ball, Kennedy appeared to be broadly supportive of the cable but was apprehensive as to whether a new leader would do a better job.
 As McNamara was away, Kennedy told Ball that the message was acceptable if Rusk and Roswell Gilpatric endorsed it.